nurxan02/MilanaBoutique/README.md

 **Milana Boutique** store i deployed web eCommerce app.
 At that time all configs is same as Publishing features. ``appsettings.json`` includes all hosting connection string datas.
 For example ``Server name, ID and Password``.
 At the same time ``appsettigs.json`` has local **SA** server connection string.
 You can unComment Hosting Connection String and use this local server's connection string.

-## Note.: Remember importing each SQL files, if using MSSQL for Production.
+## Note : Remember importing each SQL files, if using MSSQL for Production.

 * **Username:** SA
 * **Password:** query